Wavelength-Filtered SI

 A typical workflow includes:

-1. Set up the microscope in scanning mode and in the appropriate spectrometer state that you wish to use (TEM only).
+1. Set up the microscope in scanning mode and in the appropriate spectrometer state (TEM only).

 2. Ensure that the region of interest is viewable within a DigiScan™ survey image.